sadeclipse/ModelsTestIris/README.md

-"Testing different models on the Iris dataset, and analysing some key concepts such as feature importance"
+Testing different models on the Iris dataset, and analysing some key concepts such as feature importance Tested and tuned some of the models here too!